 The Year 12 science courses build upon the Year 11 science courses.
-Students who have failed to gain an in-depth knowledge and understanding of the key concepts will find the Year 12 sciences course challenging.
+Students who have failed to gain in-depth knowledge and understanding of the key concepts will find the Year 12 sciences courses challenging.

-The core modules and options are outlined in the table below:
+The modules are outlined in the table below:

 |Table: Stage 6 Science Syllabus|